bhisaac/5eFP/5eFP-SRD-V0.1.md

 **Damage.** If any part of the encounter deals damage, it deals a number of points of damage equal to this number.

 **MAX Wounds.** If any part of the encounter can sustain points of damage, it gains MAX wounds equal to this number.
 Any PC action taken to end an encounter is considered damage.
 Thus, a diplomatic crisis may have a MAX wounds stat representing how many times the PCs must affect the encounter before it resolves.

+## Customizing Encounters
+The encounter statistics provided above represent average statistics.
+Further customization allows alternatives, depending on the desired encounter traits.
+Any number of statistics may be increased by up to +(LEVEL), provided another statistic is decreased by the same amount.
+GMs can only choose and reduce a statistic if it is used in the encounter.
+For example, during a level 1 monster encounter, the GM increases an awakened shrub minion's AC by +1.
+The cost of increasing the minion's AC is paid by the GM choosing to decrease the awakened shrub minion's attack modifier by -1.
+In this example, the GM couldn't decrease the DC statistic by -1 because the awakened shrub minion doesn't possess a statistic using a DC.
+However, if the monster encounter included an environmental condition requiring a saving throw to resist, the GM could reduce the encounter's DC by -1.

+### Static Minion Statistics
+You cannot customize MAX wounds or damage for minions.

+### Maximums
+Encounter elements cannot exceed the following values:
+- **Ability Scores.** +5

+### Minimums
+Encounter elements cannot be reduced below the following values:
+- **Ability Scores.** -5
+- **Speed.** 2
+- **MAX Wounds (elite).** 2
+- **MAX Wounds (boss).** 5
+- **DC.** 12 (minion), 13 (elite), 14 (boss)
+- **Damage.** 1

+When reducing statistics, GMs can only choose and reduce a creature statistic used in the encounter.
+For example, during a level 1 monster encounter, the GM increases an awakened shrub minion's AC by +1.
+The cost of increasing the minion's AC is paid by decreasing its attack modifier by -1.

 ## Type
 Encounter type describes what kind of encounter it is.